rage/cyber-security-base-19/data/module-3/part-1/index.md

 Please write the essay carefully and with thought.
 Other participants in the course will review them and give you feedback.
 Essays should be written individually and using your own words.
-Copy-pasteing from other sources is not allowed.
-Copy-pasteing text from other sources and pretending it to be your own counts as plagiarism.
+Copy-pasting from other sources is not allowed.
+Copy-pasting text from other sources and pretending it to be your own counts as plagiarism.
 Plagiarism is not
 allowed under any circumstances, and will have consequences when caught.
-See [here](https://studies.helsinki.fi/instructions/article/what-cheating-and-plagiarism) for more detailed descriptions.
+See [here](https://studies.helsinki.fi/instructions/article/what-cheating-and-plagiarism) for more detailed descriptions, especially on the usage of LLMs.

 ### Peer reviewing essays